JJSimo/Notes/TCM/PMAT/Notes_PMAT.md

 - reverse engineering
 - triage

+It's important for malware analysis: to have a place where you can run a malware
+<span style="color:#00b050">detonating</span> = run a malware
+=>
+- this must be done in a safe environment
+- malware usually work in windows
+=>
+we need to build up a safe LAB

 # Build Malware Analysis Lab
 Download windows 10 64 bit enterprise from -->  [here](https://www.microsoft.com/en-us/evalcenter/download-windows-10-enterprise)
 ## Virtual Box